ahyoung227/Food-Recommendation-System/README.md

 ## Recommendation system
 Upon entering their favorite food, the system will identify a user with similar preferences by analyzing the overlap in food choices.
 ```
-    //find a user index that has a maximum overlapping food choices with the user
+    //find a previous user index that has a maximum overlapping food choices with the current user
     var commonFoodLengths = [];
     for (var i=0; i< this.datapools.length; i++ ) {
     var commonFood = this.userFood.filter(object => this.datapools[i].some(v => v.id === object.id ));